DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/test-https-features-and-http2-websites.md

 ### Use a Self-Signed Certificate

 [Generate a self-signed certificate with `openssl`](#generate-a-certificate-from-the-command-line) if you launch tests from the command line.
-In the API, you can use the [openssl-self-signed-certificate](https://www.npmjs.com/package/openssl-self-signed-certificate) module to [generate a certificate in code](#generate-a-certificate-in-your-code).
+To [generate a certificate in code](#generate-a-certificate-in-your-code), use the `openssl-self-signed-certificate` module.

 #### Generate a Certificate From the Command Line